 Receiving Your Numéro Fiscal

 According to the tax person we spoke with to learn about this process, we should have received my tax number by mail but it never did arrive.
+Some people have noted receiving their French tax number by email.
 Jonathan ended up calling just a couple of months later, and they gave him my numéro fiscal over the phone.

 Afterwards, I realized that we could have found my number through the online portal.
 All completed tax returns are uploaded to this interface.
 Each spouse will have their own login credentials, but they both have access to the same joint documents.

 The paper tax declaration that we submitted was digitized and uploaded.
 They also completed the form with my tax number.
 My husband could have easily logged into the portal and taken a look at the tax return, but we didn’t think to check!

 From what I understand, once you have been assigned a French tax identification number, you can access the online tax portal by logging in with either your tax number or through France Connect.

 Did this guide help you?
 Say thanks with a cup of coffee!